Ingersoll Watch Company: Watches

 Ingersoll was a popularizer of the use of radium on hands and indices with their "Radiolite" series, seen in this 1917 ad.

 In 1896 Ingersoll introduced a watch called the Yankee, setting its price at $1.
 This made it the cheapest watch available at the time, and the first watch to be priced at one dollar; the "dollar watch" was born.
 It was cheaply mass-produced from stamped parts and without jewels so it would be affordable to everyone.

 By 1899 the Waterbury Clock Company were producing 8,000 of these watches per day for Ingersoll, who started advertising that 10,000 dealers carried their dollar watch.
 By 1910, Waterbury was producing 3,500,000 dollar watches per year for Ingersoll.

 Over 20 years nearly 40 million dollar watches were sold, and Ingersoll coined the phrase "The watch that made the dollar famous!"
 Theodore Roosevelt mentioned that during his hunting trip in Africa he was described as "the man from the country where Ingersoll was produced".

 In 1904 Ingersoll opened a store in London, England.
 In 1905 Robert sailed to England and introduced the Crown pocket watch for 5 shillings, which was about the same value as $1 at the time.
 These were made by a British subsidiary, Ingersoll Ltd, initially assembled from imported parts, and later made entirely in their London factory.
 These watches were made until the late 1920s, after the American parent company had collapsed.

 Ingersoll bought the Trenton Watch Company in 1908, and the bankrupt New England Watch Company in Waterbury, Connecticut, for $76,000 on November 25, 1914.
 By 1916, the company was producing 16,000 watches per day in 10 models.
 That year also saw the introduction of a so-called "night design", the Radiolite featuring a luminous radium dial.

 In 1917 the company produced another popular watch with seven jewels called the Reliance.

-In the 1930s, the company, now called Ingersoll-Waterbury, manufactured the first Mickey Mouse watches.
+In the 1930s, the company, then named Ingersoll-Waterbury, manufactured the first Mickey Mouse watches.
 Over 5 million of these watches were sold in the first 15 years of production.

 Bankruptcy

 The Ingersoll Watch Company went bankrupt in 1921 during the recession that followed World War I.

 It was purchased by the Waterbury Clock Company in 1922 for $1.5 million.
 Waterbury Clock sold the London-based arm of the Ingersoll watch business, Ingersoll, Ltd., to its board of directors in 1930, making it a wholly British-owned enterprise.
-In 1944 the Waterbury Clock Company was renamed United States Time Corporation (now Timex Group USA) and continued producing Ingersoll watches in the United States through the 1950s.
+In 1944, the Waterbury Clock Company was renamed United States Time Corporation (now Timex Group USA) and continued producing Ingersoll watches in the United States through the 1950s.